-GASB Statement No. 99, Omnibus 2022, paragraphs 26-32 relating to the replacement of LIBOR, SNAP benefits, disclosure of nonmonetary transactions, pledges of future revenues when
+GASB Statement No. 99, Omnibus 2022, paragraphs 26-32 relating to the replacement of LIBOR, SNAP benefits, disclosure of nonmonetary transactions, pledges of future revenues when resources are not received by the pledging government and terminology updates.

 E. Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources, and Net Position/Fund Balances